kshetline/aw-clock/README.md

 To run the weather server, use "`npm start`" from within the server directory.

 The server requires a Dark Sky API key to function.
-Use the environment variable `DARK_SKY_API_KEY` to set the key.
+Use the environment variable `AWC_DARK_SKY_API_KEY` to set the key.
 (See https://darksky.net/ for further details.)

 By default, the server uses `pool.ntp.org` as an NTP time server.
 Use the environment variable `AWC_NTP_SERVER`